Yahapi/yahapi/pages/format.md

 ## 2.2. links

-A resource **SHOULD** contain a `links` property containing valid URL's keyed by their [relationship](http://www.iana.org/assignments/link-relations/link-relations.xml) to the resource.
+A resource object **SHOULD** contain a `links` property containing valid URL's keyed by their [relationship](http://www.iana.org/assignments/link-relations/link-relations.xml) to the resource.

 	{
 		…